 For landlords, buy-to-let mortgages often cover their biggest financial investment, and can make or break a property deal.
 In the UK, there are on average 2,000 different BTL mortgage products available from approximately 70 lenders.
 To help UK, expat and foreign national landlords decide which mortgage is best we have pulled together a quick primer on buy-to-let mortgages in the UK.

 What Is A Buy To Let Mortgage?

 Like a residential mortgage, a BTL mortgage allows the borrower a first charge loan on a residential property.
 With buy-to-let properties, however, the landlord rents out his flats or houses for commercial gain.

 Therefore, the property’s rental income, rather than a personal salary, is expected to cover the mortgage payments.
 As a consequence, a buy to let mortgage only works if the property is to be rented out.
-If a landlord needs to refurbish or convert a property from commercial to residential before renting it out, the property needs to go on a short-term bridging loan first.
+If a landlord needs to refurbish or convert a property before renting it out, the property usually needs to go on a short-term bridging loan first.